Manuals

 Using a model

-Once you have the model imported into Defold you can use it in a Model component.
+Once you have imported the model, use it in a Model component:

-The exported .gltf or .dae file contain all the vertices, edges and faces that make up the model, as well as UV coordinates (what part of the texture image maps to a certain part of the mesh) if you have defined them, the bones in the skeleton and animation data.
+The exported .gltf or .glb file contains all the vertices, edges and faces that make up the model, as well as UV coordinates (what part of the texture image maps to a certain part of the mesh) if you have defined them, the bones in the skeleton and animation data.

 • A detailed description on polygon meshes can be found on http://en.wikipedia.org/wiki/Polygon_mesh.